Amelup Curves - Chester Pass Road (Albany Lake Grace Road)

 Chester Pass Road is an important route for both local and regional traffic.
 It provides direct access for the grain and livestock industry and links the Wheatbelt to Albany's Regional Centre and key tourist attractions such as the Stirling and Porongorup Ranges.

 In recent years, the Amelup section of Chester Pass Road has seen a number of incidents which can be attributed to its numerous curves and narrow lanes.
 In addition, there are currently two floodways through this section which close the road during storm events, causing significant disruption to ever-increasing local transport needs.
-The Amelup Curves project will address these issues by realigning the road, installing bridges and improving drainage.

 - Realigning and widening 4.5 km of Chester Pass Road;

 - Upgrading Sandalwood Road and Routs Road intersections; and